elliahsieh/strategic-partner-identification/README.md

 - `data/`: Contains the raw dataset downloaded from clinicaltrials.gov.
 - `notebooks/`: Jupyter notebooks with code and analysis used in the project.
 - `scripts/`: Python scripts for data parsing, cleaning, and analysis.
-- `reports/`: Documentation and output.
+- `reports/`: Generated reports and visualizations.